department-of-veterans-affairs/vets-design-system-documentation/src/_about/accessibility/accessibility-testing.md

 - Browser font size options correctly resize the text of a component.
 - Zoom levels of 200%, 300%, and 400% do not affect the usability of the component.
-- Features are visible or discoverable when using [MacOS Zoom](https://support.apple.com/guide/mac-help/change-zoom-settings-for-accessibility-mh40579/mac), [Windows Magnifier](https://support.microsoft.com/en-us/windows/use-magnifier-to-make-things-on-the-screen-easier-to-see-414948ba-8b1c-d3bd-8615-0e5e32204198), and/or similar maginification tools.
+- Features are visible or discoverable when using [MacOS Zoom](https://support.apple.com/guide/mac-help/change-zoom-settings-for-accessibility-mh40579/mac), [Windows Magnifier](https://support.microsoft.com/en-us/windows/use-magnifier-to-make-things-on-the-screen-easier-to-see-414948ba-8b1c-d3bd-8615-0e5e32204198), and/or similar magnification tools.

 ## Screen readers